 ART 655 A, B, C. Photography.
 3 credits each.
+(May be repeated or taken concurrently.)

 Individual projects in the photographic arts.
 A series of progressive problems will be selected by the student in consultation with the instructor.
 Prerequisite: Nine hours undergraduate photography or permission of instructor.